FAQs about Accreditation

 What is the Commission on Accrediting of ATS?

-The Commission on Accrediting (Commission) is related to but separate from ATS (see Overview of Accrediting).
-It is an accrediting agency recognized by the US Department of Education (USDE)—as a specialized programmatic accrediting agency, and as an institutional/hybrid accrediting agency for freestanding schools—and by the Council for Higher Education Accreditation (CHEA), a nongovernmental agency, as a national faith-related accrediting organization (see CHEA list).
-The Commission accredits institutions and approves degree programs offered by those accredited institutions.
+The Commission on Accrediting of ATS is related to, but separate from, the organization called ATS (see Overview of Accrediting).
+The Commission is an accrediting agency recognized by the US Department of Education (USDE)—both as an institutional accrediting agency (for free-standing schools of theology) and as a specialized programmatic accrediting agency (for schools of theology embedded in a larger university).
+The Commission is also recognized by the Council for Higher Education Accreditation (CHEA), a nongovernmental agency, as a national faith-related accrediting organization (see CHEA list).
+The purpose of the Commission is "to contribute to the enhancement and improvement of theological education through accreditation” (Commission Bylaws, Section 2.1).
+The Commission accredits theological institutions and approves graduate degree programs in theology and ministry offered by those institutions.
+The Commission does not offer pre-accreditation.

 What is the Board of Commissioners?